tardis-sn/tardis-sn.github.io/content/_index.md

     title: Latest Posts
 seo:
   title: TARDIS-SN
-  description: TARDIS is an open-source code to analyze observations of exploding stars.
-It is developed by a multi-disciplinary team.
+  description: A community-developed tool to simulate the spectrum of light emitted by exploding stars using Monte Carlo techniques.
   extra:
     - name: 'og:type'
       value: website